 - Section 1.
-A recognized community planning group shall find that a vacancy exists upon receipt of a resignation in writing from one of its members, or upon receipt of a written report from its secretary reporting the third consecutive absence, or fourth absence in the 12-month period of April through March each year, of a member(s) from regular meeting as established under Article VI, Section 2 below. - Section 2.
-A single vacancy that occurs on a recognized community planning group shall be filled by the planning group in a manner specified by the bylaws of the planning group.
+A recognized community planning group shall find that a vacancy exists upon receipt of a resignation in writing from one of its members, or if there has been a majority vote of the elected community planning group that found a member was ineligible to serve based on any reason stated in Article III, Section 5 above, or upon-receipt of a written report from its secretary reporting the third consecutive absence, or fourth absence in the 12-month period of April through March each year, of a member(s) from regular meeting as established under Article VI, Section 2 below. - Section 2.
+A single vacancy that occurs on a recognized community planning group shall be filled by the planning group in a manner specified by the group's adopted bylaws-of the planning group.